digital-land/digital-land/content/project/local-plans/alpha/index.md

 * better collaboration (formal and informal) between neighbouring local planning authorities
 * more options to communicate content within local plans
 * intelligent mapping of planning decisions to policies
-* open data on development policies for others to build services on (such as a [PropTech company](https://digital-land.github.io/users/proptech/))
+* open data on development policies for others to build services on (such as [PropTech companies](https://digital-land.github.io/users/proptech/))

 ## Recommendations

 The team recommends a [private beta](https://www.gov.uk/service-manual/agile-delivery/how-the-beta-phase-works) to test parts of the project that are critical to the success of a national local plan dataset, and to test a real version of the service with users.
-The beta should:
+The project will only work if local planning authorities see the value, which the beta must focus on.
+The beta should also:

-* be tested in some real local geographies using groups of local planning authorities with shared objectives but different plans, policies, skills, resources and digital capacity
+* test with users across a range of geographies, with groups of local planning authorities with shared objectives but different plans, policies, skills, resources and digital capacity
-* answer important questions about policy categories, resources, managing GIS data and the amount of time required from local planning authorities
+* answer important questions about policy categories, resources, managing GIS data, and the amount of time the solution might require from local planning authorities
 * involve a wider group of users including infrastructure providers, PropTech companies and councillors
 * create answers to the question “what’s in it for me?” asked by local planning authorities

-This will only work if local planning authorities see the value, which the beta must focus on.

 {{% cta-box %}} Read the [end of project alpha report](https://docs.google.com/presentation/d/e/2PACX-1vRQAXERMxFtnHperwzobOKVbOofG5SXwurb31AJZzOx5c7k1ObsBinNBuZ9uc1Ifw/pub?start=false&loop=false&delayms=3000). {{% /cta-box %}}